Updated 15th March 2017

 Air weapons remain outside the Directive

-19. Will deactivated firearms require registration or licences in the UK?
+19. Will deactivated or imitation firearms require registration or licences in the UK?

 20. Will new marking requirements apply to firearms and essential components manufactured before the Directive comes into force?